crapp/ealogger/README.md

 sudo make install
 ```

-This will install libsimplelogger to /usr/local/include on Unix systems.
+This will install libealogger to /usr/local/include on Unix systems.
 You may also use different generators for other platforms.
 This is useful
 on MacOs or Windows.
 CMake allows you to generate Visual Studio or XCode
 project files in order to build the library.